Hrom131/ERCs/ERCS/erc-XXXX.md

 The transactions Merkle tree is built recursively performing double `SHA256` hash on each pair of sibling nodes, where the tree leaves are the double `SHA256` hash of the raw transaction bytes.
 In case the node has no siblings, the hashing is done over the node with itself.

 To verify the transaction inclusion into the block, one SHOULD build the Merkle root from the ground up and compare it with the `Merkle Root` stored in the selected block header.
-The corresponding Merkle path and hashing direction bits can be obtained by querying a Bitcoin full node.
+The corresponding Merkle path and hashing direction bits can be obtained and processed by querying a Bitcoin full node.

 #### Mainchain Definition